pingcap/docs-tidb-operator/en/deploy-ticdc.md

 To deploy TiCDC when deploying the TiDB cluster, refer to [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md).

-## Add TiCDC component to an existing TiDB cluster
+## Add TiCDC to an existing TiDB cluster

-1. Edit TidbCluster Custom Resource:
+1. Edit `TidbCluster` Custom Resource:

     {{< copyable "shell-regular" >}}